Residency@TCSJ

 Phase 5: Developing as a Reflective Practitioner

 Residents take control of the decisions made in the classroom while master teachers continue to provide opportunities for ongoing learning.
-Residents design reading instruction appropriate for all levels of reading skills acquisition in preparation for the Reading Instruction Competency Assessment (RICA), create an inquiry-based Project Based Learning (PBL) unit, design, implement, summarize, and present an action research project, and participate in the collaborative development of IEP/IFSP/ITP goals.
+Residents design reading instruction appropriate for all levels of reading skills acquisition, create an inquiry-based Project Based Learning (PBL) unit, design, implement, summarize, and present an action research project, and participate in the collaborative development of IEP/IFSP/ITP goals.

 Tuition:

-• Single Subject or Multiple Subject credential only – Apx. $12,000
+- Single Subject or Multiple Subject credential only – $11,860 (Program Fee + Technology fee)

 Additional Fees:

-• $400 Enrollment deposit if selected as a resident (goes toward tuition)
+- $400 Enrollment deposit for new students if selected as a resident (goes toward tuition)

-• $135 Coursework evaluation fee if applicable (basic skills and/or subject matter)
+- $145 Coursework evaluation fee if applicable (subject matter)

-• CTC fees to process sub permit and preliminary teaching credential
+- CTC fees to process sub permit and preliminary teaching credential +$160 Administrative fee if credential recommendation expires

 Frequently Asked Questions

-• Beginning in hee Summer of 2024, Residency@TCSJ courses may be complete online.
+- Residency@TCSJ courses may be completed online.
 IMPACT Intern classes are offered in-person, only.

 Submitting an application to Residency@TCSJ is a two part process: